 Drop Off and Pick Up Policy

 We have tried many strategies for the sign-in / sign-out process, but nothing has been very successful.
 Parents get displeased when they are held up when picking up their children.
 Cypher coded doors (like they use in daycare centers) won't work because we are in an outdoor environment.
 The use of a sign-in / sign-out sheet has proven to problematic in locating the staff member on the farm who had the sheet when the last child was picked up.
-We tried providing secret passcodes for parents to use when picking up, but too often parents can't remember the passcodes provideed to them, or someone else picks them up but the parent forgot to share the passcode with them, which is problematic.
+We tried providing secret passcodes for parents to use when picking up, but too often parents can't remember the passcodes provideed to them, or someone else picks them up but the parent forgot to share the passcode with them, which creates an issue.
 So we rely on the fact that children aren't going to leave with a stranger without raising a fuss that would easily be noticed by one of our staff.
 In short, if the child doesn't know the person who is picking them up, we won't allow them to take the child without verification from a parent.
-Furthermore, we ask that if a someone other than a parent will be picking your child up from camp - grandparent, nanny, aunt, uncle, or another camper's parent - that you notify us know in advance.
+Furthermore, we ask that if someone other than a parent (grandparent, nanny, aunt, uncle, or another camper's parent) will be picking your child up from camp, that you notify us know in advance.

 Cost of Camp